 Targeting Criteria: Who does this program target?

-Age

-Age Criteria Prenatal to 12 months

-Risk Factors

-Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the

-time of enrollment.

-Risk Factor Criteria 2 60% of families must have at least two First Steps risk factors at the

-time of enrollment.
+Prenatal to 12 months.
+Risk Factor Criteria 1 100% of families must have at least one First Steps risk factor at the time of enrollment.
+60% of families must have at least two First Steps risk factors at the time of enrollment.

-Service Criteria: How is this program implemented?
-Group Connections Group Connection Criteria 1: Duration Group connections will last 2 hours Group Connection Criteria 2: Frequency 9-12 weekly sessions Group Connection Criteria 3: Group Size 8-10 families Mata
+Group Connections Group Connection Criteria 1: Duration Group connections should last 2 hours.
+Group Connection Criteria 2: Frequency 9-12 weekly sessions.
+Group Connection Criteria 3: Group Size 8-10 families NR .